 Nyaung-U Town | Mani Sithu Market

 After getting picked at Bagan Airport (around 7:50 am) our tour guide was ready to start visiting sites in and around Bagan.
 Our first place to visit was a daily market in the nearby town of Nyaung U (also known as Nyaung Oo).

-Having arrived in Nyauang-U early in the morning, the small town was busy with activity.
+Having arrived in Nyauang-U early in the morning, we found the small town to be busy with activity.
 With many locals coming and going from the local market, we saw various forms of transportation, such as walking, pulling carts, motorbikes, scooters, and even horses and buggies.

 Nyaung-U Mani Sithu Market

 Mani Sithu Market in Nyaung-U, Myanmar is a popular destination for locals and tourists alike.
 Located in the heart of Nyaung-U, it is one of the oldest markets in the area and has been around since colonial times.
 The market itself is filled with stalls selling everything from fresh produce to traditional handicrafts and clothing.